General Course Information

 Rehearsals are not to learn your part—rather they are to learn everyone else’s part and therefore, the music.
 Rehearsals are time to work collectively, not individually.
 The discovery of how the composition works and creating the most profound and educated recreation of the composer’s intent is the focus of rehearsal time.
 At this level, your part is your responsibility.
 This minimum standard is important for all to understand because it is the professional standard.

 I will be very sensitive to your time and only call the necessary players when needed for rehearsal.
 There be times however when you will be asked to attend and listen to your colleagues as it is important for you to know musically what is happening in the score.
 Come prepared with water bottles if necessary and make all restroom stops before the rehearsal begins.
 Plan to remain in your seat for the entire rehearsal - moving around is distracting to the rehearsal process.
-No hats or cell phones during rehearsal.
+No cell phones during rehearsal.
 Texting is very distracting for you and others during our time together.

 Attendance is required at all rehearsals and performances listed in this syllabus or posted as an addendum.
 The minimum standard for attendance is “0” absences.
 Each unexcused absence will result in the lowering of the final course grade by one letter.
 An immediate course grade of “F” will be recorded for any missed dress rehearsal or performance.
 There are no “excused” absences, however consideration will be given for service professional opportunities or ill health as long as communication occurs BEFORE the absence (and a doctors note is provided).
 You are either in class or not in class.
 Of course, all special circumstances (including professional or graduate school auditions, competitions, etc.) will be serviced whenever possible in relation to the ensemble performance calendar.

 Punctuality is also graded.
 Plan on being early to the rehearsal space.
 Be warmed up and seated before the start time for each rehearsal.